 Transactional: Where the searcher is ready to buy or book.
 ‘Book flights online’.

 For pretty much any organisation, ‘transactional’ searchers are who you want to target.

 A really significant amount of voice searches are likely to be local-based.
 Like we mentioned previously, users are searching for recommendations, so the closest restaurant or the best cafe in Brisbane.
 Your regular SEO strategy probably targets keywords like your city, region, or state.
 That’s totally fine, but targeting it a little bit more will only become more valuable to you in the almighty rise of voice search and digital assistants.
 Your reviews and ratings will help here too.
 Try and be across Google and Facebook reviews and anywhere else that matters in your industry.
 If you’re a restaurant owner, now’s the time to make sure you have a positive presence in reviewing apps like Zomato and TripAdvisor.

 Answers average at 29 words long so when you’re structuring the content for a voice answer, try to keep it around 25 words.
 Keep your wording simple, the average reading level of the content taken from Google is that of a year nine.
 Remember, Google appreciates quality content that shares knowledge.

-At Sonder, we know SEO, come in for a Deep Dive session to see how we can help.
+At Sonder, we know SEO, come chat with us and see how we can help.